RetroAchievements/api-docs/docs/v1/get-user-completion-progress.md

 # User Completion Progress

-A call to this endpoint will retrieve a giver user's completion progress, targeted by their username.
+A call to this endpoint will retrieve a given user's completion progress, targeted by their username.

 [[toc]]